 The company's activities expose it to a variety of financial risks: market risk (including currency risk and interest rate risk), credit risk and liquidity risk.
-Risk management activities are carried out by management under policies approved by the board of directors.
-Management identifies and evaluates the financial risks.
-The board provides written principles for overall risk management, as well as written policies covering specific areas, such as foreign exchange risk, interest rate risk, and credit risk, use of derivative financial instruments and non-derivative financial instruments, and investment of excess liquidity.
+Risk management activities are carried out by management, who identifies and evaluates the financial risks.

+Foreign exchange risk